 Grocery is strongly linked to sectors like clothing and technology.
 Tech, in particular, is the foreground of everything new that is happening in retail at the moment.
 In addition, the North American and European grocery markets look at Asia for the most disruptive trends.

 Alison used top-line stats from a recent Ipsos survey to highlight these points.
 For example, in the US online penetration in the food market is 15%, 10% for household products and 28% in beauty & personal care.
 On the other hand, online penetration in China is respectively 51% in food, 44% for household products and 51% in beauty & personal care.

 Toby shared many insights into why customers are becoming more self-aware and passionate about their buying decisions.
 Trends like gluten-free and lactose-free are popular worldwide, and in-store nutritionists (see Waitrose in the UK) are becoming the norm.

 Shoppers are showing great interest in private labels offering premium, highly focused, tailored products that match their demographics.
-Millenials, in particular, are following this premiumization of private labels.
-Tesco has launched ‘Eco-Active,’ an eco cleaning premium range; Jet.com have launched Uniqley J, with sixty products spamming from coffee and olive oil to laundry detergent, baby, beauty and pet products.
+Millennials, in particular, are following this premiumization of private labels.
+Tesco has launched ‘Eco-Active,’ an eco cleaning premium range; Jet.com have launched Uniqley J, with sixty products spamming from coffee and olive oil to laundry detergent, baby, beauty, and pet products.

 But there are brands that are taking deliveries beyond the ‘speed level’.
 Walmart, Amazon, Jet.com, Edeka (Germany), ICA (Sweden), are delivering groceries to unattended homes and putting items into the refrigerator, which is a major, exciting trend we should all follow carefully.
 And we’re not just talking delivery of goods, but stocking shelves and refrigerators too.